A. G. Gaston: Death and legacy

 Gaston published a memoir in 1968, coinciding with the founding of the A. G. Gaston Boys club.

-Gaston famously said, "I never went into anything with the idea of making money…I thought of doing something, and it would come up and make money.
-I never thought of trying to get rich”.
+Gaston famously said, "I never went into anything with the idea of making money...I thought of doing something, and it would come up and make money.
+I never thought of trying to get rich."

-Gaston died January 19, 1996, at the age of 103.
+Gaston died in Birmingham, Alabama, on January 19, 1996, at the age of 103.
 He left behind an insurance company, the Booker T. Washington Insurance Company; a construction firm, the A.G.
 Gaston Construction Company, Smith and Gaston Funeral Home, and a financial institution, CFS Bancshares.
-The City of Birmingham owns the motel, which it plans to make into an annex to the Birmingham Civil Rights Institute, built on the former site of the Booker T. Washington Insurance Company.
+The City of Birmingham owns the motel.
 His net worth was estimated to be more than $130,000,000 at the time of his death.

+He is the subject of the 2004 biography Black Titan: A.G.
+Gaston and the Making of a Black American Millionaire, written by his niece and grandniece, Carol Jenkins; Elizabeth Gardner Hines.

-In 2017 President Barack Obama designated the A.G.
+In 2017, President Barack Obama designated the A.G.
 Gaston Motel the center of the Birmingham Civil Rights National Monument.